UNCG-DAISY/tinyCamML/README.md

 ## Model Deployment

 This portion of the project is not yet complete.
-Further developments will be pushed to the new repository here: TBD.
+Further developments will be pushed to the new repository [here](https://github.com/JoeWTG/SunnyD-SD-2022).

 Implementation currently uses [EloquentTinyML](https://github.com/eloquentarduino/EloquentTinyML) to run model inference on the ESP32-CAM.